Jure-Rajcic/TV-TRAP-Template/README.md

 # TV TRAP Template 🚀

-Welcome to my Vue 3 template using TypeScript and Vite!
 This template encapsulates my personal programming style and includes many features I commonly use.
 I’ve put it up as a template on my GitHub, so I don’t have to worry about setting up the same tech stack repeatedly for most of my projects.

 ## Features 🌟